voidfiles/ci-presentation/presentation.md

 - New features
 - Preservation of existing features
 - Availability
-- Usable
+- Usablability

 <div class='notes'>
-The value that each organization deliveries to it's users will be different, but there are some comonalities.
+The value that each organization deliveries to it's users will be different, but there are some commonalities.

-I think these are some of, but not all of the things your organization does to create value for your users.
+These are some of, but not all of the things your organization does to create value for your users.

-So, given that we know our goal is the delivery of value.
+Given that our goal is the delivery of value.
 I am sure that…
 </div>

 ---